How Do You Trade with Fibonacci Retracement? - Fibonacci Retracement Strategies in Forex Trading

 most of the times this is where price retracement will reach - with 38.2% Fibo Retracement Level being the most popular & most widely used retracement level in forex.

-61.8% Fibonacci Retracement Level is also commonly used to set stop loss for trades opened using this retracement strategy.
+61.8% Fibonacci Retracement Level is also commonly used to set stop loss for trades opened using this forex retracement strategy.

 Fibo Retracement Strategies in Forex Trading - Fibonacci Retracement Tool Explained

-How Do You Draw Trading Fib Retracements?
+How Do You Draw Forex Trading Fib Retracements?

 Fibo Retracement Levels tool indicator is drawn in direction of the trend as shown in the 2 Fibonacci retracement example below:.